 Yes, technically, you could eat this type of high-quality dog food.
 But the definition of “human grade” is more fine-tuned.
 Dog foods labeled as such must meet special criteria laid out by AAFCO.
 Not only must every ingredient be fit for human consumption, but manufacturers have to follow the manufacturing processes for human edible foods.
-A dehydrated dog food option, The Honest Kitchen Whole Grain Turkey Recipe is made in with human-grade ingredients, in a human food facility, and can be enjoyed by adult dogs of all breeds and sizes.
+Canisource Grand Cru is a dehydrated human-grade option that combines the benefits of raw dog food with the ease of feeding kibble.

 Perfect for dogs who: are in good health and of any age (provided the life stage formula is appropriate).